Neural Radiance Fields for the Real World: A Survey: Reconstruction Tasks

 \subsection{Medical Images Reconstruction}

 Cameras are used in several medical applications such as skin inspection for wounds, cancer detection, and endoscopic examination.
-Similarly to other applications, \gls{nerf}'s ability to generalize to unseen views enables ~\cite{psychogyios2023realistic} to expand the limited dataset in endoscopic imaging.
+Similarly to other applications, \gls{nerf}'s ability to generalize to unseen views enables ~\cite{psychogyios2023realistic} to augment the limited endoscopic-imaging datasets.

 EndoNeRF~\cite{EndoNeRF} models human anatomy using \glspl{nerf} from surgical video.
-The authors show how \glspl{nerf} could improve \gls{slam}-based approaches previously used for 3D reconstruction in estimating non-rigid tissue deformation.
+The authors show how \glspl{nerf} could improve upon prior \gls{slam}-based approaches for estimating non-rigid tissue deformation.
 They draw inspiration from D-NeRF~\cite{d-nerf} which maps the deformation space to a trained canonical space.
 EndoNeRF exploits stereo views used in an operating room to estimate coarse depth maps for additional supervision.

 Additional constraints using \gls{sdf} are investigated in EndoSurf~\cite{endosurf}, extending EndoNeRF~\cite{EndoNeRF} and showing improved performance in surface estimation.
-These approaches leverage \gls{sdf} formulations allowing for disentangling geometry and using additional geometric cues to regularize the reconstructed surface.
+These approaches leverage \gls{sdf} formulations, allowing geometry to be disentangled and additional geometric cues to regularize the reconstructed surface.

 ~\citet{lightneus} develop LightNeuS for endoscopic surface reconstruction using monocular videos.
 They identify two properties of endoscopic videos.
 First, the surface can be considered tubular and therefore easily modeled by \glspl{sdf}; second, the light characteristics of endoluminal cavities can be approximated by an inverse-squared law.
-This allows for a rewriting of the rendering equation based on depth.
+This allows the rendering equation to be rewritten in terms of depth.
 Reconstruction improves, but this method lacks the ability to handle soft deformation.

 \Gls{nerf} can also be used for imaging modalities that are intrinsically 3D such as Magnetic Resonance Imaging (MRI), and Computed Tomography (CT).
 CuNeRF~\cite{cunerf} generates high-resolution MRI and CT images from low-resolution inputs using NeRF formulations.
 Fang et al.~\cite{fang2022curvature} employ NeRF-style implicit functions to enhance resolution and accuracy in 3D tooth reconstruction from Cone Beam CT scans.
 In another example, \cite{wiesner2022implicit} shows the generalizability of \gls{sdf} representations for generating models of living cell shapes (microscopy imaging).
 They show how additional input parameters such as time and a latent code can condition the representation to predict the evolution of the cell shapes.